Academic Equity in the Post-COVID-19 Environment

 - Use the Equity Maturity Matrix© as an assessment tool to help determine the need for, or focus of, additional professional development.

-On-demand webinar – watch at your own pace!
+Register Now – watch at your own pace!